-The ulcerative colitis medication Xeljanz now carries a black box warning due to increased risks of blood clots and death when taking high doses of the drug.
-The U.S. Food and Drug Administration issued a new safety communication on July 26 informing patients and doctors about the changes in labeling.
+The FDA issued a new safety communication on July 26 informing patients and doctors about the new Black Box Warning as a major change to its labeling.
 This comes roughly five months after the FDA first warned about the drug’s risks.

 Now, the FDA is warning patients taking the 10 mg dose for ulcerative colitis may also be at increased risk of blood clots and death.
 As a result, the agency limited the drug’s use in certain populations, and approved a boxed warning for the Xeljanz label.

 Black box warnings are the FDA’s strictest warnings for drugs and indicate that there is a serious risk of injury or death related to the drug.
 It is the final warning before a drug is taken off the market.

 Patients taking a higher dosage of Xeljanz have reported life-threatening blood clots that have led to: